Updated: August 17, 2022

 Have the habit of saving first, make sure that you’re living below your means.
-Second, ensure proper protection with an emergency fund, health insurance and life insurance.
-And lastly, grow your wealth with investments that can help you achieve your financial goals.
+Second, ensure proper protection with an emergency fund, health insurance, and life insurance.
+And third, grow your wealth with investments that can help you achieve your financial goals.

-Remember, if you fail to pay your insurance premiums, it will get cancelled.
-But if you fail to top up your investments, nothing happens and your investment will just be there and will continue to grow.
+Remember, if you fail to pay your insurance premiums, it will lapse and get canceled.
+But if you fail to top up your investments, nothing negative happens and your investment will just be there and will continue to grow.

-That’s why it’s better to get the cheapest type of life insurance (so makes it easy to pay), and invest directly in UITFs, mutual funds and/or the stock market.
+That’s why it’s better to get the cheapest type of life insurance (so makes it easy and affordable to pay).
+Then just invest directly in UITFs, mutual funds, and/or the stock market.

 Learn about the concept of BTID – which is “Buy Term, Invest the Difference” – this will help you save a lot of money.

 You don’t need life insurance until the age of 100 as a form of protection.
-It is important for estate planning, but that’s assuming your net estate is worth more than P2.5 million, where BIR deductions start to reach its limits (see here for illustrations).
+It is important for estate planning, but that’s assuming your estate or assets are worth more than the given exemptions by the BIR.

 The more important decision is in choosing the right agent or financial advisor – the person who will put your best interest first before their own.
 Someone who will recommend to you the most appropriate product for your needs, and not the product that will help them reach their sales quota.